interTwin-eu/itwinai/docs/explain_workflows.rst

 For simple workflows, itwinai defines a `Pipeline`, defined as an array or dictionary of ordered components.
 Much like a python notebook, the Pipeline sequentially runs through the user-defined components inside of it, ensuring code legibility and organisation.
-The pipeline execution also avoids I/O overheads typical of serialization of intermediate results to storage when moving to the next component, ensuring efficient workflows
+The pipeline execution also avoids I/O overheads typical of serialization of intermediate results to storage when moving to the next component, ensuring efficient workflows.

 The pipeline structure handles component connection by passing preceding components' output into following components' input whilst staying in-memory, similarly to scikit-learn.
 This also implies that the Pipeline structure only handles sequential workflows; more advanced (Directed Acyclic Graphs or DAG) can be implemented with alternative methods as explained in the section :ref:`advanced_workflows`.

 A  `Pipeline` can be directly defined in Python code but can also be fully represented in a  **configuration file**.